Skip to main content

 When defining your community’s purpose and goals, consider the following questions:

-Once you have answered these questions, you can use this information to develop a clear vision and mission statement for your community.
-This statement should succinctly articulate the purpose and goals of your community, and will serve as a guide for all your community-building efforts moving forward.
+Once you’ve answered these, you can use them to write a clear vision and mission statement for your community.
+Keep it short, make it spell out the purpose and goals, and it’ll guide all your community-building efforts from there on.

 Identifying your target audience is a critical step in building a successful B2B community.
 Knowing who your target members are will help you to create content and activities that are relevant and engaging, and to attract the right people to your community.